aleksati/aleks.max/README.md

  <img src="img/multiplot.png" width=600>
 </p>

 ### Related applications

 - [Hardanger Fiddle Performance Analysis](https://github.com/aleksati/hardanger-fiddle-performance-analysis)

 # aleks.scaleui

 **Type:** Abstraction

-Make the patching window Zoom automatically adjust according to the window size.
-Perfect for standalone Max application builds where you want to feature a dynamic and resizable user interface.
+Make the Max patching window automatically adjust Zoom according to the window size.
+Perfect for standalone Max application builds where you want a dynamic and resizable user interface.

 You can choose from two scaling philosophies; "continuous" or "ondemand".
 The continuous version reads and updates/scales the window size continuously (as a sub-process) when initiated by a "start" message.
 You can also specify the update rate in ms. The "ondemand" version only updates/scales the window size when it receives bangs.